chenqmion/QCDock/README.md

 It is useful to have an empty space in the lid to push the first box mode to an even higher frequency.
 The size of the empty box should be half of the cavity size, saying 10.5x10.5 mm, while the height is not crucial (we choose 4.3 mm).

-We also designed an empty space below the chip to (i) push the bottom ground further way to simplify the circuit design, and (ii) push the chip mode to a higher frequency.
+We also designed an empty space below the chip to push the bottom ground further way to simplify the chip design.
 The box size is 9x9x3.2 mm in our design, leaving an 0.5 mm distance from the edge to mechanically support the chip.

 In the end, we designed fillet to the box to avoid concentration of EM fields at the corners.